a-tangier-sauce/gf-pawncc-readme/README.md

+# Below is the readme of the repo that used to be at HelloOO7/gf-pawncc, for your reading pleasure.
+All credits go to Hello007.
+Enjoy

 # gf-pawncc-ctr
 The Pawn Language compiler with tweaks to support Game Freak's AMX fork in the Gen 6/7 Pokémon games.